SMOE duties and responsibilities — co-teaching English in Seoul elementary and secondary schools

 45 min/class28-35 studentsGrades 7-9

 More structured lessons.
-Students have basic English foundation.
+Students have a basic English foundation.
 Focus on reading and speaking.

 High School